swoo328/city_bike/README.md

 # Step 2: Preparing And Collecting Of Data
 I used Cyclistic's historical data to analyze and identify trends.The data has been made available by Motivate International Inc. under this
 [License](https://divvybikes.com/data-license-agreement).
-The datasets are available[here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The datasets are available [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

 # Tasks
 1. Identify how the data is organized?